-The scheme will encourage use of public transport, cycling and walking as alternatives.'Make changes'
+The scheme will encourage use of public transport, cycling and walking as alternatives.

 The launch at Ysgol Melin Gruffydd, Cardiff is timed to start with the autumn school term, which has led to a surge in peak-time traffic across Wales.